Increase Website Conversions With the 6 Weapons of Influence

 People want what they can’t have.
 The scarcity bias is a powerful weapon of influence that triggers people’s innate need for loss aversion.

 In one study done job seekers were given the option to interview at two firms one with many job openings and one with just a few job openings.
 The subjects all perceived the company with fewer job openings available as a better firm even though no other information about the company was given.

 Amazon does a great job of using the scarcity bias to increase conversions in their website design.
-If you ever noticed the little box that says (only 3 items left) that is them triggering the scarcity bias.
+If you ever noticed the little box that says (only three items left) that is them triggering the scarcity bias.

 Want to see these concepts brought to life in your own website’s design?
 We will put together a mockup of your new site for Free before you sign or pay for anything.
-See for yourself how we would implement the 6 weapons in Influence into your own website’s design.
+See for yourself how we would implement the six weapons in Influence into your own website’s design.
 Read below to learn more.